hweecat/hweecat.github.io/resume.md

 * Design, build and maintain DVS Data Platform and data applications on AWS to ensure high availability of reliable data for business decision-making
 * Built and deployed scalable data pipelines and machine learning applications to production systems using Apache Spark, Scala and SQL
+* Designed the ETL architecture for a working inventory module that computes Cost of Goods Sold (COGS) in USD for all completed transactions using First-In-First-Out (FIFO) inventory costing method, enabling the automation of cost comparison between costing methods for inventory management purposes
-* Implemented a fully-integrated Quality of Service (QoS) Dashboard that provides near-realtime monitoring of QoS metrics with Amazon Kinesis Firehose, Amazon Redshift and Redash, providing actionable insights to improve service quality of providers in DT One's global network
+* Implemented a fully-integrated Quality of Service (QoS) Dashboard that provides near-realtime monitoring of QoS metrics with Amazon Redshift, Amazon Redshift Spectrum and Redash, providing actionable insights to improve service quality of providers in DT One's global network
-* Initiated refactoring of daily data ingestion pipelines from application databases to AWS data warehouse, enhancing observability and maintainability of mission-critical data pipelines by 100% using AWS Step Functions
+* Initiated refactoring of daily data ingestion pipelines from heterogeneous data sources (application databases, Zoho CRM) to AWS data warehouse, empowering business decision-makers to make more timely decisions with 50% speedup in daily business-critical report delivery while enhancing observability and maintainability of mission-critical data pipelines by 100% using AWS Step Functions
 * Optimized implementation and maintainability of deployed AWS cloud infrastructure through Infrastructure-as-Code using Terraform

 ### ST ENGINEERING (Oct 2018 – Jan 2021)